broadinstitute/flipbook/README.md

 - responses table (`-t`)

   As you fill in the forms at the top of the image pages, the responses are written to this table.
-If you later restart reviewer2 with the same `-t`, it will reload previous responses.
+If you later restart flipbook with the same `-t`, it will reload previous responses.
 You can also optionally use this table to provide additional columns to display - sometimes this can be more convenient than using `-m`.

-  *Default*: `reviewer2_form_responses.tsv`
+  *Default*: `flipbook_form_responses.tsv`

 - custom form schema (`--form-schema-json`)

   If you'd like to use non-default questions in the image page forms, you can specify the path or url of a .json file containing a custom form schema.
-For examples of the expected format see [main/form_schema_examples](https://github.com/broadinstitute/reviewer2/tree/main/form_schema_examples)
+For examples of the expected format see [main/form_schema_examples](https://github.com/broadinstitute/flipbook/tree/main/form_schema_examples)

-- config file (`~/.reviewer2_config`)
+- config file (`~/.flipbook_config`)

   Most settings that can be provided on the command line can also be set via this YAML config file instead.
 For example:

-  *~/.reviewer2_config*
+  *~/.flipbook_config*
   ```
   form-schema-json: /path/to/my-schema.json
   hide-metadata-on-home-page: true